 Some older homes do not have a system of ducts to deliver conditioned air.
 This means an HVAC contractor will have to install new ductwork.
 Homes with existing ducts that are old and leaky will also benefit from ductwork replacement.

 The biggest challenge in installing new ductwork is often space.
 Older homes were not designed to house bulky central air systems.
-Traditional split system HVAC systems consist of an outdoor condenser unit, an indoor evaporator unit, and ductwork that delivers air through the house.
-In most cases, the indoor unit is placed in the attic or basement and the ductwork runs from the unit to the rest of the house.
+Traditional split system HVAC systems consist of an outdoor condenser unit, an indoor evaporator unit, and duct system that delivers air through the house.
+In most cases, the technician will put the indoor unit in the attic or basement.
+And then the ductwork runs from the unit to the rest of the house.

 If your house has enough space, it will be fairly easy for your contractor to install an AC unit and add the ductwork.
-Be prepared for the disruption, though.
-Installing new ductwork is labor-intensive and usually adds an extra 2-3 days to the job.
+But prepare for the disruptions, though.
+Installing a new duct system is labor-intensive and usually adds an extra 2-3 days to the job.
 If you have a two-story home, the installation will take longer.

 Step 4: Upgrading the Electrical System